Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Golem
 - Earth wall is now made out of mud.
+- Earth Shatter has been reworked.
+It now summons a shockwave in the direction ther player is looking and spreads out as it travels.
+- Increased earth shatter radius from **8** meters to **12** meters.

 Hitman:
 - Bow now has infinity, but the max tags a hitman can have at once is still 6.